 The FTC has taken administrative action against multiple dealers for Truth in Lending Act violations regarding how those dealers handled negative equity.
 The dealers did not clearly explain to consumers that though they offered to “pay off” the balance due on a trade-in, they actually took the negative equity and applied it to the borrower’s new car loan balance.

-Some customers complained that they didn’t know this until they signed their new auto financing paperwork.
+Some customers complained that they didn’t know this until after signing their new auto financing paperwork.

 “Consumers need to carefully read the paperwork before they sign it, because it doesn’t matter what’s said.
 It matters what’s in writing,” Ashe says.
 “If you don’t understand something, then don’t sign it.”